World of Transport Books

 The following section of this webpage is divided into six parts.

-Part One features images of all cutaways that have been proven without doubt to have been drawn by L.A.W. for the Odhams Wartime and early post-war Public Information books published between 1942 and 1950.
+Part One features images of sample cutaways drawn by L.A.W. for the Odhams Wartime and early post-war Public Information books published between 1942 and 1950.

-Part Two covers the articles illustrated by him in the three early Odhams Children’s Wonder Books between 1946 and 1949.
+Part Two covers the articles illustrated by him in the three early Odhams Children’s Wonder Books between 1946 and 1949, again with sample cutaways.

-Part Four provides information on the series of ‘Eagle Books of’ and ‘Eagle New Books of’ with a separate gallery showing any cutaways featured.
+Part Four provides information on the series of ‘Eagle Books of’ and ‘Eagle New Books of’ with a front cover scrolling gallery of the transport-related editions.

 Part Five includes information on the contents and features a scrolling gallery of the twelve hardback and four softback volumes of the Benwig Books ‘Inside Information’ series published between 1969 and 1971.